 - College of Engineering: Operations research and engineering.

-- College of Human Ecology: Fashion design management; design and workplace strategies; policy analysis and management.
+- College of Human Ecology: Fashion design management; design and workplace strategies.

 - School of Industrial and Labor Relations: Human resource management and labor relations.